 The journal does not charge for submission and processing of the manuscripts.

 .
 If you experience any problems, please contact the editorial office by e-mail at editor [AT] e-fjs . org

 The submitted manuscripts that are not as per the “Instructions to Authors” would be returned to the authors for technical correction, before they undergo editorial/ peer-review.
 Generally, the manuscript should be submitted in the form of two separate files:

 This file should provide

-- The type of manuscript (original article, review article, case report, letter to the editor, images, etc.) title of the manuscript, running title, names of all authors/ contributors (with their highest academic degrees, designation and affiliations) and name(s) of department(s) and/ or institution(s) to which the work should be credited, .
+- The type of manuscript (original article, review article, case report, correspondence, images, etc.) title of the manuscript, running title, names of all authors/ contributors (with their highest academic degrees, designation and affiliations) and name(s) of department(s) and/ or institution(s) to which the work should be credited, .
 All information which can reveal your identity should be here.
 Use text/rtf/doc files.
 Do not zip the files.

 - The total number of pages, total number of photographs and word counts separately for abstract and for the text (excluding the references, tables and abstract), word counts for introduction + discussion in case of an original article;